ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 </details>

 {{% notice info %}}
-If you run this playbook multiple times, you will notice the **awx.awx.tower_credential** module is not idempotent!
+If you run this Ansible Playbook multiple times, you will notice the **awx.awx.tower_credential** module is not idempotent!
 Since we store the SSH key encrypted, the Ansible Module is unable to verify it has already been set and didn't change.
 This is what we want and expect from a secure system, but it also means Ansible has no means to verify it and hence overrides the password every time the Ansible Playbook is executed.
 {{% /notice %}}

 ## Create Projects

 The Ansible content used in this lab is hosted on Github.
-The next step is to add a project to import the playbooks.
-Add the appropriate **awx** command to the script **`setup-tower.sh`**:
+The next step is to add a project to import the Ansible Playbooks.
 As before, try to figure out the necessary parameters by reading the documentation of the **awx.awx.tower_project** module documentation.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>